ml8/ml8.github.io/pages/posts/sigcse2026.md

 acts.
 As Brooks argues in his closing, constructing software is about people.
 Growing those people into a AI-enabled future requires collaboration.

-Industry need to be in a tighter loop here and to support EDU in teaching generative AI for software engineering.
+Industry needs to be in a tighter loop here and to support EDU in teaching generative AI for software engineering.
 The distinction between real use and salesmanship has to be clear to educators _and_ to students.
 Industry must partner outside of large research institutions and researchers that advance industry state-of-the-art and engage with people teaching computer science to most students in the US.
-Industry need to be in the conversation, or our talent pools will age out.
+Industry needs to be in the conversation, or our talent pools will age out.